dvdvideo1234/TrackAssemblyTool/readme.md

     4) In the game library, right click on Gmod and select "Properties"
     5) Navigate to "Local Files" and click "Verify integrity of the game cache"
     6) Enter Gmod and while in-game open the console and paste "trackassembly_exportdb 0" ( without the quotes )
     7) Done !
 It all should work now.
-If not, proceed ad below ( 8 - 14 )
+If not, proceed as below ( 8 - 14 )
     8) Enable the logs via the console "trackassembly_logsmax 10000" hit enter
     9) Enable the log file via the console "trackassembly_logfile trackasmlib_log" hit enter
    10) Point to the world in-game hold SPEED ( Default: Shift ) + RELOAD ( Default: R )